 With international terrorism evolving into new, complex forms, the lack of a comprehensive convention has become a handicap and deterrent in the fight against the threat, the Sixth Committee (Legal) heard today as it commenced its first meeting of the seventy‑third General Assembly session.

-The Sixth Committee (Legal) elected Burhan Gafoor (Singapore) as Chair on 31 May 2017.
+The Sixth Committee (Legal) elected Michel Xavier Biang (Gabon) Chair on 5 June.

-After receiving oral reports of four different Working Groups, the Sixth committee today approved without a vote three resolutions recommending to the General Assembly requests for Observer status.
+After hearing the oral reports of two Working Groups, the Sixth Committee (Legal) approved without a vote two draft resolutions and deferred a request for observer status.